How To Prevent Stretch Marks

 1. Slow and Steady Weight Loss Supports Skin Recovery

 When weight is lost gradually, the skin has more time to adjust.
 This reduces stress on the dermal layers and gives the body time to rebuild collagen and elastin fibers.
-It is recommended to lose about 0.5 to 1 kg (1–2 pounds) per week.
+It’s best to aim for a safe rate of losing 0.5 to 1 kg (1–2 pounds) per week..
 Anything faster than that may not give your skin the chance to respond properly, increasing the chances of visible marks.

 2. Hydration Keeps the Skin Elastic